syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ![Legend overflow mode](images/legend/legend-overflow-mode.gif)

 N>
-* Refer the `showIcon`, for enabling the icon for the legend.
+* Refer the [`showIcon`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/showIcon.html), for enabling the icon for the legend.
-* Refer the `iconSize`, for setting the size of the icon.
+* Refer the [`iconSize`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/iconSize.html), for setting the size of the icon.

 ## Legend toggling

-You can enable toggling the legend items and the corresponding shapes using the `MapLegendSettings.enableToggleInteraction` property.
-The default value of the `enableToggleInteraction` property is `false`.
+You can enable toggling the legend items and the corresponding shapes using the [`MapLegendSettings.enableToggleInteraction`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/enableToggleInteraction.html) property.
+The default value of the [`enableToggleInteraction`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/enableToggleInteraction.html) property is `false`.
 You can customize the toggled shapes using the following properties:

-* **Toggled shape color** - Change the color for the toggled legend item's icon and it's shape using the `MapLegendSettings.toggledShapeColor` property.
+* **Toggled shape color** - Change the color for the toggled legend item's icon and it's shape using the [`MapLegendSettings.toggledShapeColor`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/toggledShapeColor.html) property.
-* **Toggled shape stroke color** - Change the stroke color which applies to the toggled legend item's shape using the `MapLegendSettings.toggledShapeStrokeColor` property.
+* **Toggled shape stroke color** - Change the stroke color which applies to the toggled legend item's shape using the [`MapLegendSettings.toggledShapeStrokeColor`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/toggledShapeStrokeColor.html) property.
-* **Toggled shape stroke width** - Change the stroke width which applies to the toggled legend item's shape using the `MapLegendSettings.toggledShapeStrokeWidth` property.
+* **Toggled shape stroke width** - Change the stroke width which applies to the toggled legend item's shape using the [`MapLegendSettings.toggledShapeStrokeWidth`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/toggledShapeStrokeWidth.html) property.
-* **Toggled shape opacity** - Change the opacity of the toggled legend item's shape using the `MapLegendSettings.opacity` property.
+* **Toggled shape opacity** - Change the opacity of the toggled legend item's shape using the [`MapLegendSettings.toggledShapeOpacity`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/toggledShapeOpacity.html) property.

 {% tabs %}
 {% highlight Dart %}